-Fine-tune a language model for chat completion in the Azure AI Studio
+Fine-tune a language model for chat completion in the Azure AI Foundry

-In this exercise, you’ll fine-tune a language model with the Azure AI Studio that you want to use for a custom copilot scenario.
+In this exercise, you’ll fine-tune a language model with the Azure AI Foundry that you want to use for a custom chat application scenario.
+You’ll compare the fine-tuned model with a base model to assess whether the fine-tuned model fits your needs better.

-Create an AI hub and project in the Azure AI Studio
+Create an AI hub and project in the Azure AI Foundry portal

-You start by creating an Azure AI Studio project within an Azure AI hub:
+You start by creating an Azure AI Foundry portal project within an Azure AI hub:

 1. In a web browser, open https://ai.azure.com and sign in using your Azure credentials.

-2. Select the Home page, then select + New project.
+2. From the home page, select + Create project.

 3. In the Create a new project wizard, create a project with the following settings: